 |A fancy outhouse on a tropical island.|

-Crossing the Equator on a cruise ship is particularly festive when there is usually a ceremony filled with hilarious activities centered around King Neptune.
+Crossing the Equator on a cruise ship is particularly festive when a ceremony is usually filled with hilarious activities centered around King Neptune.
 Tomorrow, we’ll return with our photos from the event.

 Otherwise, today will be a relatively quiet day for us.
 With four more sea days, until we reach Kona on the Big Island of Hawaii, where we spent Christmas with 12 of our family members in 2014, we’ll be reminded of how long it’s been since we’ve seen everyone.